dylanonelson/sn-scratch-editor/src/demoDocs.md

 ## Hotkeys

+You can also see a legend for many of these hotkeys in the alt text of the toolbar buttons.

 * `ctrl + =` cycles through the levels of headings (there are two)

 * `ctrl + j` turns the current text chunk into a plain paragraph